My Husband Was Deported and I Want a Divorce – 3 Ways

 It had been 11 long years since my husband was deported.

 It had been 11 long years since my husband was deported.
 We were married in California in 2005, and things were good – until he got deported in 2011.
-I didn’t even know what to do when immigration officials showed up at our door one day, telling him he had to leave the country.
+I didn’t even know what to do when ICE (Immigration and Customs Enforcement) officers showed up at our door one day, telling him he had to leave the country..

 It was a total shock.
 But, the reality is, now I want to divorce him to start my new life.
 I am not finding a way to stop this long divorce process as I don’t have any contact.
 Shared by Jesmina from Yuba City, CA.